datacarpentry/image-processing/episodes/10-multidimensional-data.md

 ![](fig/cells_timelapse_tracking_plot.png){alt='cell timelapse tracking plot ss'}

-From the plot we can see our approach has work well for this simple example.
-The movie starts with two nuclei undergo division such that we have four nuclei at the end of timelapse.
+From the plot we can see our approach has worked well for this simple example.
+The movie starts with two nuclei which undergo division such that we have four nuclei at the end of the timelapse.
 However, for more complex data our simple tracking approach is likely to fail.
 If you are interested in tracking a good starting point could be a Napari plugin such as [btrack](https://www.napari-hub.org/plugins/btrack) which uses a Bayesian approach to track multiple objects in crowded fields of views.

 :::::::::::::::::::::::::